WOB1N/motorcycle-gaugecluster/CHANGEBLOG.md

 Decided that waiting for my OLED-display is boring, so I've hooked up an I2C-connection from the ATTiny85 to another UNO.
 Made the painful mistake of miswiring the required pullup resistors as pulldown-resistors.
 Sadly it took a while before I found the culprit, but I2C is now operational.
 Used the TinyWire library to make the ATTiny a slave device with address #3.
 Three, because, reasons.

 ### 10-11-2017:
 Decided that using two LEDs as a debugger is stupid.
 Also, my girlfriend thinks I'm crazy for staring into flickering LEDs for hours.
 So I've ordered a monochrome graphical OLED-display with 256x64 pixels.
-These badboys are readable in direct/bright sunlight, not too expensive, can do 4-bit grayscale, and it should be fairly easy for an Arduino to drive it's SSD1322 chip over SPI using u8glib.
+These badboys are readable in direct/bright sunlight, not too expensive, can do 4-bit grayscale, and it should be fairly easy for an Arduino to drive the SSD1322 chip over SPI using u8glib.

 A company called NewHaven produces the displays.
 But ofcourse I bought a chinese knockoff.
 This might bite me later.